Alicino88/Alicino88/README.md

 ✨ I love frontend development, I enjoy writing code and seeing the magic appear in the browser ✨

+I am a former digital marketer, with a bachelor degree in Languages and a master in European Politics.
+I started coding during my first maternity leave, continued while being at home with my second child, and nowadays I am heavily focusing on learning React.

 - 🔭 I’m currently working on becoming a React wizard